giantswarm/docs/src/content/basics/giant-swarm-operational-layers/index.md

 The Giant Swarm Control Plane consists mainly of services running inside the Control Plane Kubernetes cluster.

+Control Plane Kubernetes API network access is allowed only thorugh Giant Swarm VPN and customer VPN.

-Just like the former layer, this layer is accessed through VPN and bastion hosts.
-Giant Swarm SREs and operations personell have cluster admin access to the Control Plane Kubernetes API through a tunnel, which is again facilitated by SSO with MFA.
+Giant Swarm SREs and operations personnel have cluster admin access to the Control Plane Kubernetes API through a tunnel, which is again facilitated by SSO with MFA.

+A customer has *tenant admin* and *view* access via OpenID Connect (OIDC), configured towards the supported Identity Provider.

+#### Control Plane Kubernetes API Access for Customers

+The kubernetes API on every Control has [dex](https://github.com/dexidp/dex) installed as an OIDC issuer.
+Dex is configured with an Identity Provider chosen by the customer.
+A list of supported providers can be found in the [dex github repository](https://github.com/dexidp/dex/tree/master/connector).
+[dex-k8s-authenticator](https://github.com/mintel/dex-k8s-authenticator) is also installed, it is a web app that helps in the JWT token retrieval and kubectl configuration

+##### Authorization

+With a valid *jwt* token, received from your chosen Identity Provider, customers can have two levels of access:
+  - *view*
+    - *get*/*list*/*watch* access to all resources in the Control Plane, except for `configmaps` and `secrets`.
+    - *get*/*list*/*watch* access to all resources (including `configmaps` and `secrets`) in tenant cluster namespaces.
+  - *admin*
+    - full access, to the `cluster`, `node pool`, `appcatalogs` and `apps` resources of Control Plane Kubernetes.
+    - includes *view* level access.

 ### Giant Swarm API {#giant-swarm-api}

 The [Giant Swarm API](https://docs.giantswarm.io/api/) is a customer facing API that is usually whitelisted for only a certain IP range within the customer's network.
 This layer covers the API itself, but also its client manifestations in form of the Happa Web UI and `gsctl` CLI.